Take the family camping? Planning a campfire? Here are a few types of campfire you can build, from keeping warm, to cooking a meal.

-The Tepee is the classic looking campfire and is ideal when you want to create a quick fire to warm up with.
+The Tepee is a classic-looking campfire and ideal for creating a quick fire to warm up with.

 Pile up dry tinder kindling and set it alight.
-Then start placing sticks around it in a tepee shape, making sure that you don’t smother the fire.
+Then start placing sticks around it in a tepee shape, ensuring you don't smother the fire.

-This is a good fire that puts out a tall flame and heat in all directions, making it an ideal campfire to sit around in the evening.
+This good fire puts out a tall flame and heat in all directions, making it an ideal campfire to sit around in the evening.

-You will need plenty of fuel close to hand as this type of fire burns quickly.
+You will need plenty of fuel close to hand as this fire burns quickly.

 However, the tepee campfire is not a good choice if you want to cook food.

 You must build a Criss-Cross fire if you want a campfire to cook over.